Our Community Members

 “I don’t think of myself as poverty-stricken.
 I think of myself as being rich in experience.”Richard

 During the Coronavirus pandemic, Peace House Community has adjusted its operations to continue providing services in the safest manner possible.
-We are currently open from noon to 3:00 p.m. on weekdays.
+We serve lunch from 11 am to 1 pm, and stay open until 2 pm.
 During that time community members can come to the front door to use the bathrooms and get hygiene supplies.
 Community members can also get a hot lunch, snacks and drinks in the parking lot behind the building.
 We have chairs set out for those who wish to spend time at PHC, but takeout containers are also available.

-Once PHC can safely reopen our building, we will return to our usual schedule, which is:
+Once Covid ends and PHC can safely reopen our building, we will return to our usual schedule, which is:

 - Monday – Friday: 9:30 AM – 3:00 PM